In England and Wales

 There are no exact rules on how assets should be divided between spouses during a divorce in England and Wales.
 Judges have wide discretion to consider the financial arrangements between the divorcing spouses but each case will be assessed on its own individual facts.
 There are a number of considerations that the courts will take into account such as the welfare of any minor children of the family, the financial needs of both spouses, their ages and the duration of the marriage, as well as any contributions to the marriage made by either party.

-Usually, both parties will have a strong claim to share equally all matrimonial property built up during the marriage (for example, the family home, pensions and savings).
-However, in cases where the claimant's financial needs cannot not be met with recourse only to this matrimonial property, the court could consider non-matrimonial property which was brought into the marriage, inherited or gifted during the marriage.
+Usually, both parties will have a strong claim to share equally all matrimonial property built up during the marriage (eg the family home, pensions and savings).
+However, in cases where the claimant's financial needs cannot be met with recourse only to this matrimonial property, the court could consider non-matrimonial property which was brought into the marriage, inherited or gifted during the marriage.

 You will need to state that you are applying for financial support in your Initial Writ (Form G1) which can be found on the Scottish Courts and Tribunals website.
 A divorce where finances are contested is likely to take 9 - 12 months.

 The ‘matrimonial property’ in question will be formed by all assets acquired over the course of the marriage and up to the date of separation.
 Assets that are acquired post-separation or pre-marriage (with the exception of a house bought as a family home and its furnishings), as well as gifts or inheritance from a third party, are all excluded.
 Inherited gifts that have been sold to buy something else over the course of a marriage have the potential to be included as part of the matrimonial property although this can be arguable on the facts of a case.
 Additionally, all assets which make up the matrimonial property must be valued at that date and this figure becomes the net value available for division between spouses.